EmilyAlsentzer/rare-disease-simulation/README.md

 ## Usage

 ### :one: Simulate Realistic Rare Disease Patients
 To run the simulation pipeline with default parameters, run the following code.
 This will run the simulation pipeline and output the simulation patients to a jsonl file named `simulated_patients.jsonl` by default in the directory specified by `config.SIMULATED_DATA_PATH`.
+Generation of the simulated cohort with default parameters takes ~1 hr, but you can modify the # of patients produced in the `config.py` file.

 ```
 cd simulate_patients